 What kind of benefits can I claim?

-Universal Credit is the standard benefit that most people in the UK can claim.
-It combines several previous benefits into one monthly payment (sometimes divided into two payments for people living in Scotland) and covers all of the circumstances listed above.
+Universal Credit is the benefit that most people in the UK claim, as it has been designed to support people who are unemployed, on low incomes, unable to work due to illness or disability, or caring for dependents.
+It combines several previous benefit types into one monthly payment (sometimes divided into two payments for people living in Scotland).

-If your local authority has adopted Universal Credit as its standard benefits process, you’ll be directed to apply for Universal Credit when you make an application for any of the above benefits.
+The Department for Work & Pensions (DWP) and most local authorities have adopted Universal Credit as standard, so you’ll be directed to apply for Universal Credit when you make a new claim.